 2. Community Learning

 Community Learning is available to help people of different ages and backgrounds gain a new skill, reconnect with learning, pursue an interest, learn how to support their children better, or prepare for progression to more formal courses/employment.
-Community learning courses do not lead to accreditation and are aimed at any learner where the targeted learner criteria would not apply.
+Community learning courses do not lead to accreditation and are aimed at any learner where the Targeted Provision Criteria would not apply.

 We will pay a fixed amount for learners who are in this category.
 Providers will receive one payment per learner per year.